 LRCT maintains two trailhead parking areas that are free and open to the public for accessing the trails during daylight hours: one at the end of Ossipee Park Road and one on Route 171.
-Please note, parking is limited to these two parking areas during the winter months.

 Everyone enjoying recreation on the Castle grounds should respect the No Trespassing area surrounding the Castle and Carriage House.
 Thank you.

 Hiking at Castle in the Clouds Conservation Area